Legendary TV host Jerry Springer dies aged 79

 For 27 years, from 1991 to 2018, the star presented The Jerry Springer Show, which was known for its outrageous guests who would often fight with one another as the audience chanted “Jerry!
 Jerry!”

-Family spokesperson Jene Galvin said that Springer, real name Gerald, was diagnosed with cancer earlier this year.
+Family spokesperson Jene Galvin said that Springer was diagnosed with cancer earlier this year.
 He died at his home in Chicago.

-Springer was also know for hosting America’s Got Talent from 2007 to 2008, and more recently fronting the show Judge Jerry.
+Tributes are pouring in for Springer, who was also known for hosting America’s Got Talent from 2007 to 2008, and, more recently, Judge Jerry.

 Before his TV career, Springer worked in politics, and served as the 56th Mayor of Cincinnati from 1977 to 1978.